 Green did play 13 years of professional baseball, including four seasons in the American League (with the Red Sox) and one in the National League (with the New York Mets).
 A family man, he lived the rest of his life quietly in El Cerrito, California, not far from where he grew up in Richmond.
-“We were just an average family living in an apartment,” Pumpsie said.
-1
+“We were just an average family living in an apartment,” he said.2

 He was born on October 27, 1933, as Elijah Jerry Green Jr. All the standard reference books listed his place of birth as Oakland, but he himself said, “I wasn’t born in Oakland.
 I was born in Boley, Oklahoma.
-We was all born in Oklahoma.”
-2
+We was all born in Oklahoma.”3

 The Greens raised five boys, and in 2009, Gladys was still going strong, in very good health at the age of 95.
 Pumpsie was the oldest, but Cornell Green was the biggest athletic name in the family, as cornerback-safety for the NFL Dallas Cowboys from 1962 to 1974 and a regular Pro Bowler.
 Credell Green was a running back, an 18th-round Green Bay Packers draft pick in 1957, but never advanced to the big time.
 Two other brothers, Travis and Eddie Joe, completed the family.